 Now you wouldn't know about a bad jury.

-Anybody here know about Ben No?
+Anybody here know about, but no?

 These people know more about bad juries than everybody here, including the sheriff and the mayor and everybody.

-They know about bad jurors.
+They know about bad juries.

-We're not gonna say it too much.
+We're not going to say it too much.

-So let's not say it in front of more cameras than this.
+Let's not say it in front of more cameras than this.

-But you're my Experts, okay?
+But you're my experts, okay?

-No, but this is a woman who was an anti-Trump person, totally.
+But this is a woman who was an anti-Trump person, totally.

 Now, I don't know if this is a fact, but she had a horrible social media account.